Notice board will keep you updated on all the odd things happening at this site.

-Plus, after considerable frustration over bad seed, or seed planted at the wrong time of the year, I'm going to start being more scientific about our gardening, and will built a planting diary with details about which seed companies we've been using.
+Plus, after considerable frustration over bad seed, or seed planted at the wrong time of the year, I am going to start being more scientific about our gardening, and will build a planting diary with details about which seed companies we've been using.

 This incidentally is not the best way to go about building your solar farm.
 Learn from my experiences and use uniform panels.
 Still, with the use of a couple diodes it works perfectly.
 There are all sorts of tidbits at notice board.